 My output is obviously limited as I make my own pieces and I still make jewellery in the way of the dream of course, as brooches, pendants and earrings etc. I also make other pieces with cast papier-mâché impressions from natural and found objects, incorporating semi-precious stones and pearls, threaded on silver chains, artificial suede, spun and knotted, washed flax, silk ribbon or leather cord etc.

-Oh yes, and I use resin nowadays - there was a time when I used many, many coats of lacquer to seal my pieces.
-In many ways I would like to leave them unsealed as they have a different quality but resin brings its own magic by creating a lens when applied to the surface or by hardening pieces when soaked on the reverse.
+I use resin nowadays - there was a time when I used many, many coats of lacquer to seal my pieces.
+In many ways, I would like to leave them unsealed as they have a different quality but resin brings its own magic by creating a lens when applied to the surface or by hardening pieces when soaked on the reverse.

-Walking is part of every day and whenever I'm in London I always go down to the foreshore of the River Thames at low tide to see what can be found and indeed, worn shards of iridescent Roman glass, Delft pottery and fragments of clay pipe stems can all be found with a little patience.
-I always feel a need to get to the margins of the sea and walk along the edge, where sea meets land so there are many opportunities for collecting treasures from beach-combing forays to incorporate into work too.
+Walking is part of everyday and whenever I'm in London I try to find the time go down to the foreshore of the River Thames at low tide to see what can be found and indeed, worn shards of iridescent Roman glass, Delft pottery and fragments of clay pipe stems can all be found with a little patience.
+I like to go to the margins of the sea and walk along the edge, where sea meets land so there are many opportunities for collecting treasures from beach-combing forays to incorporate into work too.

 Although I spent years and years, seven in fact, at Art School and took a degree in Fine Art, I have really developed my own approach, methods and techniques over the years.
 I see beauty in the discarded object, in reflected light and eroded surfaces but most of all in shifting combinations of colour.